Newly Released: Single in Southeast Texas by Gretchen Johnson

 - Written by Super User

-We at Golden Antelope Press are pleased to announce that a new novel is in the works by Gretchen Johnson.
-Entitled Single in Southeast Texas, the novel tells stories about the sometimes hilarious and sometimes disturbing process of finding a suitable mate in southeast Texas.
+We at Golden Antelope Press are pleased to announce that a new novel by Gretchen Johnson.
+Entitled Single in Southeast Texas, it tells stories about the sometimes hilarious and sometimes disturbing process of finding a suitable mate in southeast Texas.
 This is Gretchen's third book.
 See it on Amazon here.

 Here is a short sample from the first chapter: